tseccull/motes/README.md

 to provide demo data and tutorials to help newcomers learn about MOTES.

 # Contributing
-Please read the documentation on [CONTRIBUTING](CONTRIBUTING.md) to MOTES
+Please read the documentation on [CONTRIBUTING](CONTRIBUTING.md) to MOTES.

 # License
 MOTES was created by Tom Seccull and Dominik Kiersz.
 It is licensed under the